Blasphemy: Failed OIC anti-blasphemy campaign at UN

 The campaign for worldwide criminal penalties for the "defamation of religions" had been spearheaded by Organisation of Islamic Cooperation (OIC) on behalf of the United Nations' large Muslim bloc.
 The campaign ended in 2011 when the proposal was withdrawn in Geneva, in the Human Rights Council because of lack of support, marking an end to the effort to establish worldwide blasphemy strictures along the lines of those in Pakistan, Saudi Arabia, and Iran.
 This resolution had passed every year since 1999, in the United Nations, with declining number of "yes" votes with each successive year.
 In the early 21st century, blasphemy became an issue in the United Nations (UN).
 The United Nations passed several resolutions which called upon the world to take action against the "defamation of religions".
 However, in July 2011, the UN Human Rights Committee (UNHRC) released a 52-paragraph statement which affirmed the freedom of speech and rejected the laws banning "display of lack of respect for a religion or other belief system'.

+Depictions of Muhammad

+When the Danish newspaper Jyllands-Posten decided to publish cartoons of Muhammad, its editor-in-chief wrote an editorial that the newspaper was publishing the cartoons because Muslims had to get over their "sickly oversensitivity".
+Another editor looked upon it as a cultural initiation: "By making fun of people we're also including them in our society.
+It's not always easy for those concerned, but that the price they're got to pay".
+Editors expressed concern that Danish comedians, artists and so on were self-censoring because they were afraid of a violent response from Muslims.

+The global protests that erupted in February 2006 shocked the artists who submitted cartoons.
+After receiving a bomb threat one cartoonist was angry that Muslims fleeing persecution in their own countries would "want the laws they have fled" to be enforced in Denmark.
+The editors stood their ground: "Everyone had to accept being subject to satire."

+Al Qaeda claimed responsibility for a car bombing at the Danish embassy in Islamabad, Pakistan in June 2008 which they said was revenge for the "insulting drawings".

+After the Charlie Hebdo attack in 2015 Je Suis Charlie became a rallying cry for secular, free speech advocates.
+Emmanuel Todd was very skeptical and critical of the "right to blasphemy" narrative.
+Skeptics thought it amounted to little more than ridicule of a marginalized group.
+Scholars rebutting Todd's study have found that many of the protestors were liberal, tolerant people who did not have Islamophobic or xenophobic views.
+For many of the Je Suis Charlie protestors the sentiment of the protest was simply: it is not ok to kill someone because they have offended you.